Victor123-PC/Victor123-PC/README.md

 # 👋 Hi, I’m Osonobu Victor
 ## I am a Data Analyst
-- 👀 I’m currently working on some projects to challenge myself and grow my Data Analytics skills
-- 🌱 I perform in depth data analysis using statistical tools and techniques to identify trends, patterns, and correlation in complext data set
-- 💞️ I’m looking to collaborate with groups, individuals, companies and organizations to solve their business problems by leveraging data
+- 🌱 Highly skilled data analyst with a strong foundation in statistical analysis and data visualization.
+I deliver actionable insights by transforming complex data into compelling stories, leveraging tools to communicate findings effectively and drive business growth.
--   I'm open for entry level Data Analytics Roles as i am currently in search for Data Analyst Role.
+-   I'm open for Data Analytics Roles.
 - 📫 How to reach me  [linkedin](https://www.linkedin.com/in/osonobu-victor-237504187/)
 - 😄 Pronouns: He
 - ⚡ Fun fact: I love learning new things